lumahealthhq/policy/03-policy_management_policy.md

 # 3. Policy Management Policy

 Luma implements policies and procedures to maintain compliance and integrity of data.
-The Security Officer and Privacy Officer are responsible for maintaining policies and procedures and assuring all Luma workforce members, business associates, customers, and partners are adherent to all applicable policies.
-Previous versions of policies are retained to assure ease of finding policies at specific historic dates in time.
+The Security Officer and Privacy Officer are responsible for maintaining policies and procedures and assuring all Luma workforce members, business associates, customers, and partners adhere to all applicable policies.
+Previous versions of policies are retained so they can be viewed at specific dates in time.

 ## 3.1 Applicable Standards